MeshCentral

 Before installing MeshCentral, ensure that your system meets the following requirements:

-• Operating System: Windows 10 or later, or Linux (Ubuntu or CentOS)
+• Operating System: Windows 10 or later, or Linux Ubuntu 18.04 or later

 Installation Steps